Skip to main content

 Orbit B-hyve Smart Sprinkler Controller

 The Orbit B-hyve Smart Sprinkler Controller earns 7.5 on the SHE Smart Irrigation Score — a weighted composite normalizing weather, zones, savings, ecosystem, and setup factors.
-The 7.5 reflects a controller that gets the fundamentals right at half the price of Rachio: EPA WaterSense certification independently verifies the savings number, the Alexa and Google Home integrations are stable, and the install wizard yields the easiest 30 mins in the category.
+The 7.5 reflects a controller that gets the fundamentals right at half the price of Rachio: EPA WaterSense certification independently verifies the savings number, the Alexa and Google Home integrations are stable, and the install wizard makes for a clean 30-minute DIY setup.
 Where the composite loses ground: the single weather feed catches fewer borderline rain events than Rachio's 8-source stack, and the absence of HomeKit is a hard stop for Apple-first households.

-CNET named B-hyve their budget pick across multiple reviews — citing the EPA WaterSense badge as the reason it produces the recommendation over cheaper non-certified controllers.
-PCMag's coverage agrees, noting the $96.50 entry point is 0.5x the Rachio price without losing core weather-adaptive scheduling.
+CNET named B-hyve the best budget smart sprinkler controller — it lacks Rachio's polish but costs less than half as much, and the EPA WaterSense badge is the reason it earns the recommendation over cheaper non-certified controllers.
+At $76.49 it lands at roughly 0.5x the Rachio price without losing core weather-adaptive scheduling, and installs in the same 30 mins.
 The factor-level scorecard: weather adaptiveness 7.0, zone granularity 7.0, water savings verification 8.5 — the EPA badge carries the bottom tier of the composite.

 What We Love

-- App walks you through wire connection and zone assignment with a step-by-step wizard — easiest install in this roundup
+• App walks you through wire connection and zone assignment with a step-by-step wizard — a straightforward 30-minute DIY install

 What Could Be Better